 While there are no reported health effects of drinking hard water, there are some concerns about drinking soft water.
 This comes from the increased levels of sodium in soft water, which can turn out to be a problem for people with some previous health issues.

 However, to most people, it is safe to drink hard or soft water without getting side effects.
 If you’re concerned about the increased levels of sodium, that can be managed with a potassium-based or electronic/magnetic softening system.

 While it’s safe for drinking, hard water isn’t beneficial to your skin and hair.
 The high mineral content in the water can cause various skin problems, including dryness, itchiness, acne, and clogged pores.

 A recent study states that hard water can worsen existing skin problems such as eczema and dermatitis.
 The high mineral content is also to blame for hair brittleness and scalp irritation.

 While using softer water for bathing will soon give you better and smoother skin and hair.
-For additional filtration for your shower water, you can check our reviews on the top shower head filters.
+For additional filtration for your shower water, you can check our shower head filters for hard water reviews.

 As we mentioned above, excessively hard water causes various problems in most household chores that include water.
 Here is more about the issues related to the use of hard water in the house: